Cash flow has been a growing cause for concern within the sector for a number of years.

 - CAF Coronavirus Emergency Fund

 The Charities Aid Foundation (CAF) has launched a £5m Coronavirus Emergency Fund to help smaller charitable organisations in the UK affected by the impact of COVID-19.
 Grants of up to £10,000 are available.
 You can apply for unrestricted funding for core costs, staffing, volunteer costs, supplies and equipment, communications or other critical charitable areas.
+Applications for the initial round of funding are currently paused.

 - Leathersellers' Company Charitable Fund